What is secondary poisoning?

-Also known as relay toxicity, secondary poisoning occurs when a cat eats an animal which has itself ingested a poison.
+Also known as relay toxicity, secondary poisoning occurs when a cat eats an animal that has itself ingested a poison.
 The most common form of secondary poisoning in cats is when they eat a rat or mouse which has eaten rodenticide.
 Secondary poisoning can also occur when cats consume prey such as rabbits who have been poisoned with 1080 (sodium fluoroacetate).

 Signs of poisoning will vary depending on the type of poison the affected prey has consumed.